rmrresearch/GhostFragment/docs/source/background/established_methods/gebf.rst

 of GAMESS.
 Also presented were GEBF-M06-2X/6-31G* optimized structures and IR spectra, GEBF-MP2/6-31G* optimized structures, and a scaling plot of GEBF-MP2/6-31G*.

+:cite:t:`Liu_2014` modeled the conformation dynamics of three-station molecular shuttles with DFT.
+To determine which DFT was most suitable, reference MP2 binding energies were computed using the GEBF method.

 :cite:t:`Fang_2016` extended periodic GEBF14 calculations to include IR and Raman spectra.
 Comparisons to conventional periodic DFT (PBE0-D2/6-311G(d,p))